 - If you are not an official volunteer, you can’t leave the shelter grounds but there are large play pens you can take the dogs to.

-- There are treats in the “Treat for Calm” stations located between kennel buildings, as well as in a white bin under the sinks of the interior kennel row rooms.
-The row in the 300 kennels also has a fridge of Kongs you can pass out.
-Or you can always bring your own treats!
+- There are treats in a white bin under the sink of those same interior kennel row rooms and the row in the 400 kennels has a fridge of kongs you can pass out.
+You can also bring your own!

 - Bringing toys (PETCO sells 2/$5 ones) & chews to pass out helps too!
-You can often find toys in large bins and storage drawers in the hallway of each interior kennel row.
+You can often find toys in large bins in the hallway of each interior kennel row.

 - Please only give toys/treats/kongs/chews to dogs housed in single kennels.
 They can cause scuffles in the doubles & group housing kennels.